1940-1945. The resistance in the dutch province of Limburg

 - Raad van Verzet (RVV) - Ambtenaren - Limburg + - Zwarte Plak -

 Customs officer.
 Son of the bargeman Nicolaas van Oosterhout and Cornelia Antonia Aartsen.
-At the age of 14 he started working as a helper in a bicycle repair shop, but when he realized that he would not get far without a degree, he went back to school around 1934.
-In 1937 he volunteered …
+At the age of 14 he started working as a helper in a bicycle repair shop, but when he realized that he …

 This person is not (yet?) listed on the walls of the chapel.03-17